mrodriguezul/AI4Devs-design-1-RO-202510/LTI-MRU/prompts.md

 Now, list me the three most important use cases, tell me why they are the most importants and give a description of each one in markdown format.

+## USER PROMPT 7

+Now that you are an expert software architect, you need to define all the entities required for this project to create the database.

+List all the required identities, along with their corresponding attributes.

+## USER PROMPT 8

+ok, think more and explore which other entities we could need for this project, and then update the list.

+Make the database model and show me in markdown format (.md) using plantuml.

+## USER PROMPT 9

+xxx